 Knowledge: Equation

-An equation is a symbolic way of representing a relationship.
-It can be difficult to understand, in part because there are several types of equations that vary in function depending on the situation.
-In the junior grades, students encounter the following four types of equations:
+An equation is a symbolic way of representing an equality.
+In the junior grades, students encounter four types of equations:

-Note : The clarification of the various types of equations is provided to recognize that algebraic concepts are not dealt with exclusively in modelling and algebraic activities; for example, equations that serve as formulas in measurement are regularly found elsewhere.
+Note: The details of the various types of equations are given in order to recognize that algebraic concepts are not encountered and treated exclusively in the context of modeling and algebra activities.
+For example, equations that are used as formulas in measurement are regularly found.
 However, in the junior grades, students do not necessarily have to distinguish between these types of equations.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 89.